Remaye Campbell

-Remaye Orvil Kelvin Campbell (born 7 July 2000) is an English semi-professional footballer who plays as a forward for club Hereford.
+Remaye Orvil Kelvin Campbell (born 7 July 2000) is an English professional footballer who plays as a forward for club Dagenham & Redbridge.

 Career

 Campbell came through the Notts County Academy, eventually starring for the under-18 team and leading the league in scoring before "graduating" in 2018.
 He made his debut with the first team on 14 August 2018, coming on for Andy Kellett in the second half of a League Cup match against Middlesbrough.
 On 3 November 2018, Campbell went on a one-month loan at Grantham Town.

 On 8 October 2019, he re-joined Grantham Town on loan for the remainder of the season.

 He joined Grantham for a third time, this time permanently, in August 2020 after his release by Notts County.

 He signed for Northern Premier League Division One Midlands side Ilkeston Town on a free transfer in August 2021.

 After scoring 30 goals while with Ilkeston, Campbell signed with Basford United in July 2023.

 After one season with Basford, in July 2024, Campbell joined Southern League Premier Division Central club Kettering Town.
 He made seven appearances for The Poppies without scoring, before joining Northern Premier League Premier Division club Matlock Town for an undisclosed fee in September 2024.

 On 13 February 2025, Campbell stepped up a level to join National League North club Hereford on a deal until the end of the 2024–25 season.
 He scored on his debut in a 2–0 league win away against King's Lynn Town.
 He also scored on his home debut in a 3–2 league win against Warrington Town.
 He finished the season with six goals in 15 appearances, and signed a new deal at the club for the 2025–26 season on 4 June 2025.
+On 30 January 2026, he signed for National League South club Hemel Hempstead Town for an undisclosed fee.
+He left the club on 15 September 2026.